 Virtual field labs

-Explore the labs and field work of scientists around the world, presented via YouTube by scientific experts in the field of climate science and delivered to you, wherever you are in the world!
+Explore the labs and field work of scientists around the world, presented via YouTube by scientific experts and delivered to you, wherever you are in the world!

 School of Ice

-Providing participants the opportunity to expand their knowledge of Earth’s climate record through analysis of paleo-climate records in ice cores collected by the U.S. Ice Drilling Program.
+Providing participants the opportunity to expand their knowledge of Earth’s historical record through analysis of ice cores collected by the U.S. Ice Drilling Program.

 A community of experts